software-competence-center-hagenberg/OtelMiner/README.md

 ## How to Populate the Database

+**Note: Currently the data import in a docker container only works for the archive astro-shop.zip.
+The other archives can be imported via execution in the IDE.**
 The db-initializer will automatically populate the database, if configured correctly.
 Here is an example configuration: